Arc spaces and equivariant cohomology: Example: smooth toric varieties

 \end{remark}

-\begin{remark} \define{Toric prevarieties} are not necessarily separated analogues of toric varieties which first arose in W{\l}odarczyk's work on embeddings of varieties \cite{WloEmbeddings}.
-The geometry of toric prevarieties is controlled by an associated multi-fan (roughly speaking, a multi-fan is a fan where one does not require two cones to intersect along a common face), and we refer the reader to Section 4 in \cite{PayEquivariant} for an introduction to the subject.
-The analogue of Corollary~\ref{tv} holds in this case: if $X = X(\Sigma)$ is a smooth $d$-dimensional toric prevariety associated to a multi-fan $\Sigma$ in a lattice $N$ of rank $d$ and $T$ denotes the corresponding torus, then the equivariant cohomology ring $H^*_T X$ is isomorphic to the Stanley-Reisner ring $\SR(\Sigma)$ of $\Sigma$ \cite{PayEquivariant}.
-On the other hand, if $D_1, \ldots, D_r$ denote the $T$-invariant divisors of $X$, then the classes
+\begin{remark} \emph{Toric prevarieties} are not necessarily separated analogues of toric varieties which first arose in W{\l}odarczyk's work on embeddings of varieties \cite{WloEmbeddings}.
+The geometry of a toric prevariety is controlled by an associated multi-fan\footnote{Roughly speaking, a multi-fan is a fan where one does not require two cones to intersect along a common face.}, and we refer the reader to Section 4 in \cite{PayEquivariant} for an introduction to the subject.
+The analogue of Corollary~\ref{tv} holds in this case: if $X = X(\Sigma)$ is a smooth $d$-dimensional toric prevariety associated to a multi-fan $\Sigma$ in a lattice $N$ of rank $d$, then the equivariant cohomology ring $H_T^*X$ is isomorphic to the Stanley-Reisner ring of $\Sigma$ \cite{PayEquivariant}.
+On the other hand, if $D_1, \ldots, D_r$ denote the $T$-invariant divisors of $X$, the classes

-form a $\Z$-basis of $H^*_T X$, corresponding to a monomial basis of $\SR(\Sigma)$. \end{remark}
+form a $\Z$-basis of $H_T^*X$, corresponding to a monomial basis of $\SR(\Sigma)$. \end{remark}

-\begin{remark} \define{Hypertoric varieties} may be viewed as a complex-symplectic analogue of toric varieties; their geometry is related to the combinatorics of matroids and hyperplane arrangements.
+\begin{remark} \emph{Hypertoric varieties} may be viewed as a complex-symplectic analogue of toric varieties; their geometry is related to the combinatorics of matroids and hyperplane arrangements.
 (We refer the reader to \cite{HSToric} and \cite{ProSurvey} for an introduction to the subject.)
-A smooth $2d$-dimensional hypertoric variety $Y$ comes with the action of a $d$-dimensional torus $T$, and Proudfoot and Webster \cite{PWIntersection} observed that there is an associated smooth pretoric variety $X = X(\Sigma)$ with torus $T$, and a natural $T$-equivariant affine bundle $p: Y \rightarrow X$.
+A smooth $2d$-dimensional hypertoric variety $Y$ comes with the action of a $d$-dimensional torus $T$, and Proudfoot and Webster \cite{PWIntersection} observed that there is an associated smooth toric prevariety $X = X(\Sigma)$ with torus $T$, and a natural $T$-equivariant affine bundle $p: Y \rightarrow X$.
 In particular, $H^*_T Y \cong H^*_T X$.
 With the notation of Remark~\ref{pretoric}, the classes

 therefore form a $\Z$-basis of $H^*_T Y$, corresponding to a monomial basis of $\SR(\Sigma)$. \end{remark}